-Testing of food to instill confidence amongst consumers that food is safe to eat is important part of the food safety ecosystem.
+Testing of food to instil confidence amongst consumers that food is safe to eat is important part of the food safety ecosystem.
 However, number and spread of food testing labs in the country is grossly inadequate.
 While, Food Safety and Standards Authority of India (FSSAI) is working towards having more food testing labs both in the public as well as private sector, it has also initiated a scheme to provide mobile units for food testing to reach out to consumers through as many touch points as possible.
 These mobile units are called “Food Safety on Wheels”.

-Each FSW can test >54 parameters qualitatively across 7 different food categories.
+Each FSW can test about 80 parameters qualitatively across 7 different food categories.
 In addition, each FSW has a provision for performing simple microbiological tests if the states so desire.
 The FSW is provided at a cost of ~ 50 lakh INR each, including a recurring grant towards Petrol, Oil, Lubricants & consumables.

 It is hoped that with passage of time, services provided through these mobile units, ‘Food Safety on Wheels’ would become popular amongst all stakeholders, namely, the citizens, the consumers, the food businesses and the field functionaries of the Food Safety Departments in the States.
 This would help to bring about a paradigm shift in food safety ecosystem in the country.